 Projected losses on the credit card portfolio are based upon borrower characteristics and the impact of forecasted macroeconomic variables on the PD.
 An account level model is utilized to project losses on the largest segment of the credit card portfolio.
-Account activity, credit bureau attributes, and combinations of macroeconomic variables, such as unemployment, bankruptcy filings, and personal income are used to generate PD and EAD.
+Account activity, credit bureau attributes, and macroeconomic variables such as unemployment and bankruptcy filings are used to generate PD and EAD.
 A segment-level model which assigns each current exposure into a risk tier based on delinquency status and credit score is used to project losses on the less significant credit card segments.
-For recovery recognition, pool-level maturation models estimate recovery rates considering macro-economic, time since default and seasonal factors.
+For recovery recognition, estimated recovery rates are modeled using macroeconomic, time since default and default type.